 Telecommunications carriers and their trading partners are facing an onslaught of big data from two fronts.
 Leading the charge on the more visible front are the end-users, about 5 billion strong worldwide.
 Equipped with laptops, smartphones, tablets, and wearable devices, consumers are creating, storing, and transmitting data at unimaginable rates.

 Last year alone (2012), mobile data volume reached 0.9 exabytes per month.
 With an estimated CAGR of 66%, that volume is set to hit 17 exabytes by 2017.
 If it’s the first time you’ve encountered the term, it’s probably because one exabyte is actually formerly unheard of one billion gigabytes.

 In the past, consumer mobile data only came from text and calls.
 Today’s data, on the other hand, comes from a diverse collection of SMS, calls, social media updates, video and music streaming, app downloads, web browsing, and online purchases.
 As telcos roll out ever-larger bandwidths to meet the growing demand, data consumption in the mobile space is only going to get bigger.

 With mobile usage increasing at the consumer end, data volumes are also growing at another front, i.e., the provider side.
-Carriers are reaching milestones after milestones through the CRD and geolocation data they collect.
+Carriers are reaching milestones after milestone through the CRD and geolocation data they collect.

-The wealth of information from all this data can be analyzed and used to streamline bandwidth consumption, improve customer satisfaction, and boost success rates of new products and services.
+The wealth of information from all this data can be analyzed and used to streamline bandwidth consumption, improve customer satisfaction, and boost the success rates of new products and services.

 In case you haven’t noticed, these industries have only been sorted alphabetically.
 So, being the last item on this list doesn’t mean the Transportation industry generates the least amount of data.